-Borador puppies usually cost between $200 and $500, depending on your breeder and where you live.
-Since these dogs are so common, it is somewhat likely that you can find one of their hybrid puppies in a rescue shelter.
+Borador puppies are common, so it is somewhat likely that you can find one of their hybrid puppies in a rescue shelter.
 It is always worth checking such places because it allows you to give an abandoned dog a good home.
 Shelters are also quite a bit cheaper than breeders.

 Before adopting your puppy, talk to your breeder about their parents and get evidence of any breeding that they claim to have.
 Knowing more about the parents and their behaviors and health problems will help you know how your puppy might behave and the health issues to watch out for as they age.

 Temperament & Intelligence of the Border Collie Lab

 If you like energetic, happy dogs, then the temperament of the Border Collie Lab will leave little to be desired.
 These are outgoing dogs with lovable personalities that tend to get along with almost everyone.
 Neither of their parents functions as guard dogs for the most part, which means they weren’t bred to be aggressive or aloof.

 Instead, when you adopt one of these pups, you should expect a dog that wants to be around you all the time.
 They love to play games and enjoy getting to run free.
 Both the Lab and Border Collie tend to be highly responsive, so you might even be able to do off-leash training with them, so they get extra freedom.

 The Borador is highly intelligent and will be eager to learn new tricks.
 They want to make you happy, but they also love training because they hate to be bored.